harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/disk-fill.md

 ![Run experiment](./static/images/disk-fill-run-exp.png)

-* Visit [this link](provide link) to set up Grafana dashboard to visualize the results before and after injecting chaos into the application.
+* [Here](provide link) are the steps to set up Grafana dashboard to visualize the results before and after injecting chaos into the application.

-* Here is a representation of how disk fill affects the application.

 ## Fault tunables
 <details>